cyyynthia/atcute/packages/oauth/browser-client/README.md

 ```

 ### starting an authorization flow

+> [!CAUTION]
+> the built-in handle resolution makes use of Bluesky-hosted services to return the intended DID,
+> and this can mean sharing the user's IP address and the handle identifiers to Bluesky.
+>
+> while Bluesky has a declared privacy policy, both developers and users need to be informed and
+> aware of the privacy implications of this arrangement. read [this guide](#doing-handle-resolution)
+> on how you can implement your own resolution code.

 if your application involves asking for the user's handle or DID, you can use `resolveFromIdentity`
 which resolves the user's identity to get its PDS, and the metadata of its authorization server.